ionos-spectre/spectre-core/README.md

 end
 ```

-Like every ruby block or function, a mixin has also a return value (the last expression in the `do` block)
+Like every ruby block or function, a mixin has a return value (the last expression in the `do` block)

 ```ruby
 mixin 'do some spooky stuff' do